Jonasmortensen/jonasmortensen.github.io/projects/volumetric.md

 </div>

 This scene was built to showcase a volumetric lighting system I made for the Universal Render Pipeline in Unity.
 The volumetric lighting works by rendering particles in to a 3D texture and then ray marching that while sampling shadow maps (Technique described by Nathan Vos in GPU Pro 5).
-The strength of using particles is that they are very easy to author and don’t require expensive math to get complex behaviour (like a 3D Noise).
+The benefit of using particles is that they are very easy to author.
+I can easily make particles come out of vents and manholes.
+I can use flipbooks and easily make a misty swamp with the system.

 I wanted the environment to be very atmospheric and unnerving.
 For this I made a custom fog solution that blends seamlessly into the HDRI and has some atmospheric scattering.

-Doing this in shader has the added benefit of making the sky and fog react dynamically to the directional light:
+Doing this in shader has the added benefit of making the sky and fog react dynamically to the directional.